noeRls/last-bidder-wins/README.md

 - **Program ID:** `7x5a4DsG7gtWDLyrDUWXqqbzWBc3CpD3vR1vNUD1R8ag`
 - Use Solana Explorer to view the program details: [Solana Explorer](https://explorer.solana.com/).
-- Confirm Non-Upgradeability: You can verify that the program is non-upgradeable by inspecting the deployment details on Solana Explorer.
-Programs marked as non-upgradeable cannot be altered after deployment.
+- You can verify that the upgrade authority match `5qUg6k1PeSog1Kwh51LgZgzG1avms5BoW26oDroidMCP` by inspecting the program details on Solana Explorer.
 - You can follow [How to Verify a Program](https://solana.com/developers/guides/advanced/verified-builds) solana documentation to verify that the deployed program match the code in this repository.
   - TL;DR run this command: `solana-verify verify-from-repo -u https://api.mainnet-beta.solana.com --program-id 7x5a4DsG7gtWDLyrDUWXqqbzWBc3CpD3vR1vNUD1R8ag --mount-path anchor https://github.com/noeRls/last-bidder-wins/`